The Cardiac-Thyroid Stack

 The Birth Control Stack

 One prescription.
 Seven possible downstream drugs.
-A mood disorder, a fertility crisis, and a metabolic disease that started in a single appointment.
+A mood disorder, a fertility crisis, and a metabolic disease — each connected back to a single appointment.

 She started the pill at 16 for acne or period pain.
 Or at 22 because she wasn't ready for a baby.
 By 28 she's on an antidepressant she can't stop, has gained 25 pounds, has no libido, can't sleep, and is starting to wonder if she'll ever be able to conceive.
 Every symptom she has appeared after the pill.
 Nobody has connected them.
 Each one received its own prescription.